Math, Date/Time & utils (hApi unit)

 IN_DateTime_Range

-function checks whether a given TDateTime value falls within a specified date-time range.
+Checks whether a given TDateTime value falls within a specified date-time range.

 Both the `Minimum` and `Maximum` values must be greater than `0` for a valid range comparison.